 The skills and competencies needed to effectively organize instructional programs and environments will be covered.
 Techniques for organizing instruction will include such skills as: designing educational goals, instructional objectives, task analysis, lesson planning, curriculum design, environmental arrangements, scheduling, developing IEPs and use of informal assessment/evaluation methods in the classroom.
-Other skills addressed include classroom management and working with mildly disabled learners within an inclusive setting.
+Other skills addressed include classroom management and working with mildly disabled learners with learners within an inclusive setting.
 Field Experience Required.
+(GR)

-SED 512: Collaborative Approaches within Inclusive Programs
+SED 512: Collaborative Approaches within SED 522: Curriculum Adaptations/ Inclusive Programs Modifications In the Content Areas

 A course designed for the study of the teaching process with special emphasis on competencies necessary for effective communication and interaction with parents, students, ancillary personnel, peers, paraprofessionals, and volunteers.
 Specific emphasis will be given to the development of interpersonal skills required for various team members both in special and regular education.
 Issues explored will include: interpersonal relationships - the roles played by one's self-concept, perceptions, emotions; language, nonverbal communication, and listening versus hearing; intimacy and distance in relationships, improving communication climates, and managing interpersonal conflicts.
-Field Experience Required.
-Prerequisites: SED 502, 506.
-Session: Fall and Summer (GR)
+(GR)

-SED 513: Survey of Learning Disabilities
+SED 513: Survey of Learning Disabilities 3 Credit Hour(s)

 This course provides an historical overview of services, assessment, theories of intervention strategies, and classroom models for children with learning disorders.
-The etiology of learning disabilities and its' prolific growth will be presented and what schools and teachers must do to accommodate these learners.
+The etiology of learning disabilities and its prolific growth will be presented and what schools and teachers must do to accommodate these learners.
 This course will also examine national organizations, definitions, discrepancy of potential and achievement and other identification issues for these learners.
+(GR)